ECCC-MSC/open-data/docs/msc-data/coastal-flooding/readme_coastal-flooding_en.md

 # Coastal flooding data

-The Coastal Flooding Risk Index is a geo- and time-referenced, polygon product issued by MSC to articulate the coastal flooding risk, impact and probability.
-This daily product is intended to provide early notification, out to 7 days, of coastal flooding due to astronomical tide, storm surge and wave impacts.
+The Costal Flooding Risk Index GeoJSON is a geo and time referenced polygon product issued by MSC to articulate the coastal flooding risk, impact and probability.
+Files are produced daily by Storm Prediction Centres and intended to provide early notification, out to 5 days, of coastal flooding due to astronomical tide, storm surge and wave impacts.

 ## Access